Skip to main content

 Go to 111.nhs.uk or call 111.
 Call 111 if you're asking about a child under 5 years.

-Take the spironolactone packet, or the leaflet inside it, plus any remaining medicine with you.
+Bring the spironolactone packet or leaflet inside it, any remaining medicine, and any other medicines you take.

 Page last reviewed: 6 July 2022